hornos/flock/README.md

     flock-vpn blick vpnca sysop

+Prepare VPN configuration for iPhone:

+    flock-vpn client vpnca iphone
+    flock-vpn iphone

+Edit `ca/vpnca/iphone/iphone.ovpn` and connect iPhone go to DEVICES/Phone Apps tab and File Sharing section.
+Select OpenVPN and Add all the files in the `iphone` directory.

 #### Ting
 You can determine server IPs by Ting.
 Register a free [pusher.com](https://github.com/NIIF/nce) account.
 Generate a key: